-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Also call your doctor at once if you have:

-- severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;
+- pancreatitis--severe pain in your upper stomach spreading to your back, nausea and vomiting;

-Less serious side effects may include:
+Common side effects may include:

-- pain in your arms or legs, joint stiffness or pain;
+- muscle or joint pain;

-- muscle pain; or
+- headache, back pain; or

-- cold symptoms such as stuffy nose, sneezing, sore throat.
+- cold or flu symptoms, stuffy nose, sneezing, sore throat, ear pain.